 Congratulations on your admission to The University of Texas at Austin College of Pharmacy!
 New Student Orientation (NSO), as the name implies, serves to orient you to the college and the profession of pharmacy.
 It will be your first thorough introduction to the curriculum, faculty, and other aspects of the college and profession.
 We believe you will find its content to be extremely valuable in preparing you for your tenure in the college.
-NSO events will begin on Sunday, August 23 and conclude on Friday, August 28.
+NSO events will begin on Wednesday, August 22 and conclude on Tuesday, August 28.
 For a full schedule go to New Student Orientation Schedule.
 A few highlights are included below.

-The college will host a “Get Acquainted Mixer” for you to meet your classmates, upperclassman, faculty, and staff.
-The event begins at 4 p.m. in the Texas Union Underground.
+The day culminates with the college hosting a “Get Acquainted Block Party” for you to meet your classmates, upperclassman, faculty, and staff.
+The event begins at 5p.m. at the Burdine building south courtyard.
 Family members are welcome to attend this event.

-Monday, August 24
+Friday, August 24

-As incoming students continue to participate in orientation activities for them, family, and friends are invited to join in the celebration with the Family Orientation Program which begins at 2 p.m. in Flawn Academic Center (FAC 21).
+As incoming students prepare to participate in the White Coat Ceremony and orientation activities for them, family, and friends are invited to join in the celebration with the Family Orientation Program which begins at 8:45 a.m. in Joe C. Thompson Conference Center (TCC), room 3.102.
 This program provides family and friends an overview of the pharmacy curriculum and gives them a sense of your next four years.

-The day culminates with the White Coat Ceremony, scheduled for 4 p.m. in Texas Union Ballroom 3.202.
+The White Coat Ceremony, scheduled for 10 a.m. in LBJ Library Auditorium.
 You are the featured attraction at this event where you will officially step into the profession of pharmacy as you “don your new white lab coat“.
-Please dress professionally for the daytime events on August 24th.
-Following the White Coat Ceremony, the college’s Alumni Association will host a brief reception for you, your family, and friends to celebrate this important milestone.
+Prior to the ceremony, your class will take its official “class of 2022” photo with the Dean.
+Please plan to arrive at 8:45am.

 Only one evening event is planned during orientation and it’s one you won’t want to miss.
 On the eve of the first day of fall classes, the university sponsors a campus-wide celebration of new starts with “Gone to Texas” The college kicks off Gone to Texas with a free BBQ dinner for incoming students beginning at 7 p.m. in the Texas Union’s Santa Rita Room.
 This is a wonderful opportunity for you to meet and mingle with new classmates, new graduate students, upperclassmen, and faculty.
 Following dinner, we will walk together to the university-wide Gone to Texas celebration on the plaza of the Main Building.